 Ahrefs Domain Rating (DR) vs Moz Domain Authority (DA): Whats the Difference?

 The difference between Ahrefs DR (Domain Rating) vs Moz DA (Domain Authority) is that Ahrefs DR measures backlink strength and updates quickly, while Moz DA (Domain Authority) measures a site’s overall SEO ranking potential and updates slowly over time.
-DR is a live backlink score and DA is a big-picture SEO strength score.
+While both use a 0-100 score, DR is a live backlink score and DA is a big-picture SEO strength score.

 Whether you’re a fellow SEO nerd like me or you’ve spent 5 minutes in blogging communities, you’re no doubt seen people ask the same question over and over again… “What’s better, Ahrefs Domain Rating or Moz Domain Authority?”